 A. SB 8 - Provisions Related to the Board of Emergency Medical Services (Governor).
 As it relates to this agency, SB 8, would authorize the issuance of non-transferable emergency medical services license plates.
 The plates would be available on and after January 1, 2008, to any resident owner or lessee of one or more passenger vehicles, motorcycles, or trucks of a gross weight of 20,000 pounds or less.
 The bill would require that an applicant provide proof to the Director of Vehicles that he or she is an emergency medical services attendant.
 Renewals of the plate would be made annually.
 The fiscal note attached to this portion of the bill notes that the Board of Emergency Medical Services will be required to pay a \$10,000 fee for the creation of this distinctive license plate.
-The Board of Emergency Medical Services Operating Fund for this fee.
+The Board of Emergency Medical Services requests \$10,000 additional expenditure authority from the Emergency Medical Services Operating Fund for this fee.

-SB 8, as amended, would also direct 2.5 percent of all fines, penalties and forfeitures imposed on individuals to be deposited into an EMS revolving fund which is to be used to enhance the quality of emergency medical services in the state.
+SB 8, as amended, would also direct 2.5 percent of the increased fines imposed on individuals not wearing seatbelts to be deposited into an EMS revolving fund which is to be used to enhance the quality of emergency medical services in the state.
 Since the agency is unable to estimate how many individuals will be fined and therefore cannot anticipate the amount of money that will be available in the new fund for use, the agency would request that this new fund be appropriated as a no limit fund.